SBCConnect/documentation/docs/pages/connecting-to-sfbo-ps-module.md

     }

+$installedMSTAllVersions = (Get-Module MicrosoftTeams -ListAvailable).version
 #Check the Microsoft Teams Powershell Module is installed
-if(-not (Get-Module MicrosoftTeams -ListAvailable)) {
+#if(-not (Get-Module MicrosoftTeams -ListAvailable)) { #This line is for when we can stay current
+if($installedMSTAllVersions -notcontains $requiredMSTeamsPSModuleVersion) {
-    Write-host "The MicrosoftTeams PowerShell module is not installed and must be installed before continuing!" -ForegroundColor Yellow -BackgroundColor Red
+    Write-host "The MicrosoftTeams PowerShell module is not installed or at the wrong version and must be installed before continuing!" -ForegroundColor Yellow -BackgroundColor Red
+    Write-Host "Required version: $($requiredMSTeamsPSModuleVersion)"
     Write-Host
     Write-Host "We'll attempt to install the module now..." -ForegroundColor Yellow Pause